Legal Aid Board

 - Applications for asylum, subsidiary protection or permission to remain in Ireland

-The Board can give legal advice in most areas.
-It is generally prohibited from providing legal aid in the following categories of cases:
+The Board can give you legal advice in most areas.
+However, it generally cannot provide legal aid in the following types of cases:

 - Defamation claims - where a person's reputation has been damaged as a result of libel or slander